coin3d/coin/README.md

 ## Historical Notes

-Coin started out, back in 1995, as a scene graph rendering library for VRML1.0 scenes.
-It was originally based on SGI's Qv library for parsing files in the VRML1.0 format.
+Coin started out, back in 1995, as a scene graph rendering library for VRML 1.0 scenes.
+It was originally based on SGI's Qv library for parsing files in the VRML 1.0 format.
 After years of extending this humble beginning with new functionality like VRML1 and VRML2 rendering and export, the library was in late 1997 in dire need of a fundamental redesign.